drbalintsandor/Balint-Restaurant/README.md

 Result: Social media links function properly, providing users with direct access to the restaurant's social platforms.

-Logo Navigation

-Expected Behavior: Clicking on the logo in the left-top corner should navigate users back to the home page.
-Testing: Clicked on the logo from various pages.

-Result: The logo navigation works as expected, offering a convenient way to return to the home page.
-Cross-Browser and Responsive Testing

 Browsers Tested: Google Chrome, Mozilla Firefox, Microsoft Edge, Safari.